underscoreio/essential-slick-code/README.md

 To find out more about the book and download the preview chapters, see [Underscore.io](http://underscore.io/training/courses/essential-slick/).

-This first edition is for Slick 2.1
+This is the early edition is for Slick 3.
+Chapters 1, 2, and 6 are available.

+  _If you're looking for the example code for Slick 2.1, use the [2.1 branch](https://github.com/underscoreio/essential-slick-code/tree/2.1)_.

 ## About the Code